codesys data type

 usint unsigned integer you can store only positive value range fir usint is 0 to 255 and memory space is 8 bit.

-data type INT
+codesys Integer (INT) data type

 int range for int is -32768 to -32767 and memory space is 16 bit you can store positive and negative value with in range.

-data type UINT
+codesys unsigned integer data type UINT

 UINT unsigned integer value 0 to 65535 and memory space is 16 bit you can store only positive value but not above 65535.